 - Advantage Stabilizing Elastic Wrist Brace

 - Bionic Elastic Wrist Brace: No Amazon availability.

 - Advantage Stabilizing Speed-Wrap Wrist Brace

 If you're looking for a sleeping brace that isn't quite so cumbersome, check out the ACE Brand Night Wrist Sleep Support.
 It's designed with "[c]ushioning beads [to] promote a neutral hand position during sleep.

 This piqued my interest enough to throw this brace on my Amazon wishlist with the intention of learning more.
 I went into the proper sleeping position on my accompanying story, and it's incredible how big small things like hand posture and arm placement are to your general well-being.
 If I sleep with both of my arms under my head while on my stomach, my shoulders will throb the next day!

-Furthermore, this brace is community-vetted with a 4.5-star Amazon rating.
+Furthermore, this brace is community-vetted with numerous people leaving strong reviews.
 The bulky brace is a potential luxury because you'll need a different one for working on a computer or other tedious task.